 Reviewing the Math or ABCs section would be advantageous to children who are still having difficulty with numbers or letter-sound correspondence.

-- Notice whether children use the computer independently rather than seek assistance from you or another adult and/or their classmates, and whether they remain engaged in the online activities. - Encourage them to practice locating letters and numbers on the keyboard.
+• Notice whether children use the computer independently rather than seek assistance from you or another adult and/or their classmates, and whether they remain engaged in the online activities.